-There is a range of interesting directions for the further development of our technology.
+There are a range of interesting directions for the further development of our technology.

 At the core of this system is the fundamental simplicity and affordability of paper as a platform for creating and distributing.
 Paper can be easily copied or scanned, and ideas can be easily shared through the Internet and then printed.
-We would like to share our animated paper platform and hope to build it into a new rapid prototyping method that can be easily utilized by anyone.
-There are already so many tools for hardware and software development like

-Arduino [2005] or Processing [Reas and Fry 2003] that have encouraged even those without a technology backgrounds to build and experiment.
+We would like to share our animated paper platform and hope to build it into a new rapid prototyping method that can easily utilized by anyone.
+There are already so many tools for hardware and software development like Arduino[5] or Processing[16] that have encouraged even those without technology backgrounds to build and experiment.
 We hope to develop our animated paper into a new empowering prototyping tool.